ka7801vo/My-Webpage/content/papers/frequencies_in_data_streams/index.md

 ## Conclusion

-I think the papers had some cool ideas.
+I think the papers have some cool ideas.
 The counter methods are very simple and fast which is nice.
 But the simple idea behind the CountMin sketch is as usual very nice.
 In general the sketch methods catch my fancy every time.

 The Group testing was a quite nice idea, and I hope it was understandable.
 I must say I found the article incredibly hard to read and grasp.
 So even though the idea is nice, it now has some extra negative memories for me (for example, why use the word group for both columns and buckets Cormode?).